Mosby's Comprehensive Review for Veterinary Technicians

 Key Features

-- Comprehensive coverage includes all areas of veterinary technology, such as: basic and clinical sciences; clinical applications; patient management, nursing and nutrition; anesthesia and pharmacology; and professional practices and issues.
+- Comprehensive coverage of veterinary technology spans basic and clinical sciences, applications, patient management, nursing, nutrition, anesthesia and pharmacology, as well as personal, practice and professional management skills - everything you need for both the U.S. and Canadian certification exams.

-- Comprehensive review exam at the end of the text contains 350 questions that provide you with a solid review of the vet tech curriculum and the information you need to know to pass the VTNE.
+- Care of large animals, birds, reptiles and laboratory animals, in addition to cats and dogs, is included.

-- User-friendly outline format is conducive to classification and grouping of material, which helps you retain the content.
+- Chapter outlines, learning outcomes and expanded glossaries help you comprehend and retain essential material.

 Table of Contents